Djia09/French-Intent-Classification/README.md

 Here is an embedding method to classify intents which aims at improving chatbot responses.

 ## Aim of the project
-Dialogflow is a platform where we can create a chatbot by feeding it with sentences annotated with an intent.
+DialogFlow is a platform where we can create a chatbot by feeding it with sentences annotated with an intent.

 Example: "I want to eat an apple." and "I would like some chocolate." will be in "Food" intent, and an automatic response would be "Here is the list of available foods."

-Dialogflow uses a hybrid model (not publicly released) which combines Rule-Based (matching with regular expressions) and Machine Learning.
+DialogFlow uses a hybrid model (not publicly released) which combines Rule-Based (matching with regular expressions) and Machine Learning.

-Our main goal is to use Word Embedding to obtain an only Machine Learning model and to compare the results with Dialogflow's.
+Our main goal is to use Word Embedding to obtain an only Machine Learning model and to compare the results with DialogFlow's.

 ## Data
 For privacy reasons, we cannot share the dataset we used.
-However, we will show some results to compare a Dialogflow chatbot and our model.
+However, we will show some results to compare a DialogFlow chatbot and our model.

 ## Getting started
 The sentences are in French.
 In order to classify them, we use a French pre-trained Word2Vec model available on http://fauconnier.github.io/, then we used an SVM Classifier.